top of page

 Engaging these techniques earlier (as early as 30 weeks) can be really effective in helping the baby have enough space and encouragement to find a new position.

-To read more, click here and here
+To read more, click here and to read more from clients who have received this work, click here

-If your baby is breech and you want to learn more, feel free to contact me here
+If your baby is breech and you want to learn more, feel free to contact me here or schedule here

 Comments